1.1 The definitions and rules of interpretation in this clause apply in this Agreement.

-Agreement: means the Proposal and these terms and conditions.
+Agreement: means a Proposal, and/or a Letter of Engagement and these terms and conditions.

 Business Day: a day other than a Saturday, Sunday or public holiday in England when banks in London are open for business.

-Customer: means the customer detailed in the Proposal.
+Customer: means the customer detailed in a Proposal or a Letter of Engagement.

 Customer Data: the data inputted by the Customer, Authorised Users, or the Supplier on the Customer’s behalf for the purpose of using the Services or facilitating the Customer’s use of the Services.